placaille/segmentation-transfer/README.md

 # Semantic segmentation transfer

+This course project was done in the context of the Autonomous Vehicles (Duckietown) course given at UdeM during Fall 2018.

+All of the work was done in collaboration between Philippe Lacaille (@placaille) and Samuel Lavoie (@lavoiems).

 This documentation is split into two sections, a [demo section](#line-segmentation-from-video-file) that has all the information to showcase our pre-trained models and a [training section](#training) where more information to reproduce our results can be found.

 ---